9 Data Wrangling

 9.5 Exercises

-Let’s try some exercises using a dataset you already encountered in Chapter 3 so that you can see how much more you’re able to do with the data now.
+Let’s try some exercises using a dataset with simulated survey data so that you can see how much more you’re able to do with the data now.

-• Save your current Markdown, close it, and open a new Rmd named “survey_data_mad_skillz”.
+• Save your current Markdown, close it, and open a new qmd named “survey_data_mad_skillz”.

 • In the set-up code chunk, load the tidyverse, then load the dataset from https://psyteachr.github.io/ads-v2/data/survey_data.csv into an object named survey_data.